Hostel Essentials Packing List 2026: 35 Must-Have Items

 As we mentioned in our article on what to expect when staying in hostels, it isn’t always easy to find a place to do your hair.
 I’ve done my hair in dark hallways with no mirror before, to illustrate what the hostel situation can be like.

+We recommend you go without, especially if you can air dry in the summer.
 But, we recognize that’s not always possible.
 I myself have a head of hair that likes to do its own thing!

 - The BaBylissPRO Nano Titanium Travel Dryer packs small and dries hair quickly for such a small size.
-A basic Conair hair dryer will save you money and works well, but doesn’t offer the concentrated heat your hair type may need.

 - I’ve used the Travel Smart by Conair 1” Ceramic Mini Curling Iron for years all over the world.
 It does a great job if you just want to add a few waves and is ultra compact.